 We have created a partnership with all of the local authorities in Derbyshire to strengthen the web presence and visibility of Arts and Cultural activities in the sub-region.
 We are currently at the stage of recruiting a co-ordinator for this work.
-It will be closely dovetailed with the Derbyshire Destination Management System.

 The Cultural City Executive is also looking at paper-based ways of increasing the profile of cultural activity.
-The most promising avenue at the moment is the possibility of using large poster displays in the City Centre to publicise the "THREE" Festival programme.
+The most promising avenue at the moment is the possibility of using large poster displays in the City Centre to publicise the "THREE" Festival programme